Ferry & Cruise Ships

 Travel down the left side of the country on the Sea of Japan or up the right side from Tokyo to Hokkaido .
 Alternatively, head south to the bottom of Japan's southern island of Kyushu and travel to the subtropical islands of Okinawa on the ferry from Kagoshima to Naha .
 Wherever your destination, Japan offers ferry options to get there.

-A couple of ferry passes allow you to discover more of Japan in an economical way.
-The Japan Ferry Pass 21 allows you to board six different ferries over a 21-day span.
-Research the many routes on offer to find the ones that suit your schedule.
-Alternatively, explore the Osaka and Shikoku region by making use of the SUKIPPU 2000 round-trip ticket.
+Ferry passes allow you to discover more of Japan in an economical way.
+For example, explore the Osaka and Shikoku region by making use of the SUKIPPU 2000 round-trip ticket.
 You can get discounts on train and ferry travel on selected routes.

 A number of international ferry options are available.
 Travel from Busan in Korea to Hakata in Fukuoka by high-speed or slow ferry.
 Alternatively, you can take the once-a-week ferry from Shanghai that travels to Osaka and Kobe in around three days.

 If you are looking for a more luxurious time, you can board a number of cruises offering you a grander experience on the water.
 Day and night cruises often run in the bays of the waterside cities—such as Tokyo and Kobe—offering you a different view of the respective cities.
 The low-slung Yakatabune party boats that crawl through Tokyo's waterways are a great way to see the city while eating and drinking.
 Cruise around the Seto Inland Sea with its lemon trees, sea shrines and whirlpools or even farther afield with a trip around the Japanese archipelago and on to destinations in Korea and China with Princess Cruises: Cruise schedules , Cruise Compete: Cruise plans , Celebrity Cruises: Cruise plans .